CLI Reference

 stata-mcp config |

-Print raw config file content |
+Print the raw ~/.statamcp/config.toml content |

-stata-mcp config cli set [value] |
+stata-mcp config set cli [value] |

-Set STATA.STATA_CLI in config, auto-detect when value is omitted |
+Set STATA.STATA_CLI.
+Auto-detect via StataFinder when value is omitted |

 Install Options